JAYARAJ2014/react-todo/README.md

 # Ask

+Clone this repo locally
+Create a branch out of master , (Locally)
 The application should accept the input and up on hitting enter, the text should showup below THe user should be able to toggle the todo item
 Upon clicking the X button , user should be able to remove the item from the list.

+Additionally, We will see how you can improve the UI (Your imagination)

 # React + TypeScript + Vite